adrien-le-franc/EMSx.jl/README.md

 [codecov-img]: https://codecov.io/gh/adrien-le-franc/EMSx.jl/branch/master/graph/badge.svg
 [codecov-url]: https://codecov.io/gh/adrien-le-franc/EMSx.jl

 `EMSx.jl` is a Julia package for simulating the control of an electric microgrid with an Energy Management System.
 It originated from a joint project between [CERMICS](https://cermics-lab.enpc.fr/), [Efficacity](https://www.efficacity.com/) and [Schneider Electric](https://www.se.com/fr/fr/).
+This packaged was motivated by a benchmark on EMS techniques which is documented in [this paper](https://hal.archives-ouvertes.fr/hal-02425913/document).

 ## Installation
 If not installed, download [Julia 1.3.0](https://julialang.org/downloads/) or higher versions.